fjantunen/sev1/index.md

 If your team spans multiple continents but you're still running incidents out of a single timezone, you're paying for 24/7—but operating like 9-to-5.

-> 🔑 **Key Takeaway:**
-> Follow-the-sun coverage isn't just about scale—it's about respecting the limits of human cognition.
+> 🔑 **Key Takeaway:** Follow-the-sun coverage isn't just about scale.
+It's about having your engineers at peak cognition.
 Minimize task switching, protect sleep, and align your processes to human performance windows.

 ## PART III: After the Incident 📝